MarcinLar/ToDoList_for_IoT_Classes-/README.md

 ### Post     /todo/ addedit

 Adds or edits a task based on the data entered in the form.
 Required parameters:
-Id: Automatically assigned
+Id: Automatically assigned(in case of editing downloaded from the database along with the whole task)
 Title: task title (required)
 Description: task description (optional)

 ### Getting task details
 Get      /todo/{id}/show